jmix-framework/jmix-bookstore-2/README.md

 The Bookstore example uses different permissions for the different user groups to ensure users can only see the data and use the functionality they need for their daily work.

 The Jmix Subsystem is used to achieve this goal.
-In the [io.jmix.bookstore.security](https://github.com/jmix-framework/jmix-bookstore/tree/main/src/main/java/io/jmix/bookstore/security) package, there are different design-time roles are defined.
+In the [io.jmix.bookstore.security](https://github.com/jmix-framework/jmix-bookstore-2/tree/main/src/main/java/io/jmix/bookstore/security) package, different design-time roles are defined.

 The employees generally obtain one of the following functional / resource roles:

 * `EmployeeRole` - base role for all employees to get basic system access
   * read permission for master data like employees, position, tenants
-  * UI permissions for common UI screens like 'My Task List', 'Address Map Lookup UI', etc.
+  * UI permissions for common UI views like 'My Task List', 'Address Map Lookup UI', etc.
 * `FullAccessRole` - Role for administrative users without any restrictions
 * `OrderFulfillmentRole` - functional role for `Order Fulfillment` position
-  * read & write access to Customer & Order data; supplier order requests
+  * read & write access to customer & order data; supplier order requests
-  * read access to Product and supplier order data
+  * read access to product and supplier order data
-  * access to corresponding UI screens
+  * access to corresponding UI views
 * `ProcurementSpecialistRole`- functional role for `Procurement Specialist` position
     * read & write access to product catalog data
     * read & write access to supplier order data
     * read access to supplier order request data
     * write access to supplier order request _status_ attribute
-    * access to corresponding UI screens
+    * access to corresponding UI views
 * `ProcurementManagerRole`- functional role for `Procurement Manager` position
   * read & write access to product catalog data
   * read & write access to supplier order data
   * read access to supplier order request data
-  * access to corresponding UI screens
+  * access to corresponding UI views
 * `SalesRepresentativeRole`- functional role for `Sales Representative` position
-  * read & write access to Customer & Order data; supplier order requests
+  * read & write access to customer & order data; supplier order requests
   * read access to product catalog data
-  * access to corresponding UI screens
+  * access to corresponding UI views

 Additionally, there are two data constraining roles / row-level roles present in the system:

 * `ShowOnlyActiveSuppliersRole`- data constraining role for `Procurement Specialist` position
-    * limits Suppliers to only ones that are not in status 'On Hold'
+    * limits suppliers to only ones that are not in status 'On Hold'
-    * limits Products to only ones that have Suppliers with status not in 'On Hold'
+    * limits products to only ones that have suppliers with status not in 'On Hold'
 * `ShowOnlyActiveSuppliersRole`- data constraining role for `Order Fulfillment` and `Sales Representative` position
     * limits customers to only ones that are in the associated regions of the current employee
     * limits orders to only ones where the customers region is in the associated regions of the current employee